Earth-To-Zan/OpenRenderNet/README.md

 *An open source blender render farm system.*
 *(Works on Linux, Windows, locally, and on external networks)*

+This project allows anyone to create a blender render farm for free.
+It allows you to network machines and manage jobs/GPU Compute Power to speeed up rendering in Blender.

+# Key notes & Installation:

 **First clone the repository to your dedicated folder:**
 `git clone https://github.com/Earth-To-Zan/OpenRenderNet.git`

 **Install requirements (must have `pip`/`python` installed):**
 `pip install -r requirements.txt`

-# Key notes & Installation:

 **(Run a terminal in the same directory as the downloaded scripts)**